mvolkmann/blog/src/prolog.md

 To enter new facts and rules in a running session:

 - Enter `[user].` to open stdin as a pseudo file.
-- Enter facts and rules.
+- Enter facts and rules, pressing the return key after each.
 - Press ctrl-d to close and load the pseudo file.

-It seems this can replace existing facts rather than add to them.
+This replaces all existing clauses that match rather than adding to them.

 ## Naming Conventions